Deck Board Calculator

 Compare 12-foot, 16-foot, and 20-foot board layouts.

-Plan a rough deck screw or hidden fastener count.
+Plan a rough deck screw count from joist spacing.

 Add a waste allowance before pricing boards.